 With a degree in Art History, Criticism and Conservation and an MPhil in Visual Arts, Purkayastha has been working in the museum field since 2013.
 She worked with the National Museum, New Delhi in 2014, where she was managing exhibitions, lecture series and outreach activities.

 Always active in social media platforms, she shares fantastic content related to art and history.
 During the pandemic lockdown she has used social media platforms creatively for engaging audience for MAP Bangalore.

-This year, in collaboration with the India Foundation for Arts, Bangalore, Purkayastha was set to bring a unique art exhibition – ‘Mysterious Mothers of the Museum’ – to one of the biggest multipurpose museums of India, the Assam State Museum, Guwahati.
+In 2020, in collaboration with the India Foundation for Arts, Bangalore, Purkayastha was set to bring a unique art exhibition – ‘Mysterious Mothers of the Museum’ – to one of the biggest multipurpose museums of India, the Assam State Museum, Guwahati.